nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a task/event.
-2. App saves task/event and task/event details to the TaskBook, registers the task/event for future notification/reminders and shows confirmation of successful addition.
+2. App saves task/event and task/event details to the TaskBook, registers the task/event for future notification/reminders and shows confirmation of successful addition. <br>
 Use case ends.

 **Extensions**

 1a.
 User enters command in invalid format.

 > 1a1.
-App shows user an error message with correct format needed.
+App shows user an error message with correct format needed. <br>
 > Use case resumes at step 1.

 1b.
 User enters a event with overlapping time with another event.
 > 1b1.
-App shows user a notification and continues with the addition.
+App shows user a notification and continues with the addition. <br>
 > Use case ends.

 ####Use case: Complete task